pmorim/pmorim/README.md

 ### About Me

+👋 Hi, I'm a Frontend Developer from Portugal.

 I learned the basics of programming in C/C++ in my Bachelor's Degree in *Electrotechnical and Computers Engineering* and fell in love with it.
 Ever since that, I have been self-learning about all kinds of programming languages and technologies.

 ### GitHub Statistics